Inequality of avalanche sizes in models of fracture: Models and Methods

 \subsection{Simulation methods}

 While a mean-field limit of the FBM is analytically tractable, the more realistic versions of FBM and also the RFM are not.
 Those limits are accessed through numerical simulations.
 Therefore, here we describe the simulation methods for the two models using which the avalanche time series could be obtained.
 The inequality indices are then measured on those time series.
+The codes used to produce the simulation results are available in Ref. \cite{code_link}.